-One potential problem with this strategy is that the rest of the market might be trying to do the same thing, which will increase the cost of acquiring long term bonds with good rates.
+One potential problem with this strategy is that the rest of the market might be trying to do the same thing, which will increase the cost of acquiring long-term bonds at reasonable rates.
 So this strategy works best if you are ahead of the general public in anticipating a dovish outlook.

 One consideration many investors don’t think about is how their overall balance sheet is affecting their returns as a whole.
-Thinking beyond the returns you may be realizing in a particular investment account and optimizing your personal balance sheet is wise.
-For example, let’s say you do find an online savings account that yields 2%.
+Thinking beyond the returns, you may realize in a particular investment account and optimizing your personal balance sheet is wise.
+For example, let’s say you find an online savings account that yields 2%.
 You’re excited because the national average for savings accounts is 0.05% APY.
-So you decide you are going to save everything you can and stick it in that high yield savings account.
+So you decide you will save everything you can and stick it in that high yield savings account.
 Who could fault you?

-In a low rate environment, saving only makes sense if you’ve already cleared all of your higher-interest personal debt.
-This is even more important with credit card debt, which has much higher interest rates than car loans.
+In a low-rate environment, saving only makes sense if you’ve already cleared all of your higher-interest personal debt.
+This is even more important with credit card debt, which has higher interest rates than car loans.

-In the long run, lower interest rates mean that businesses can borrow more affordably to invest in their own growth.
-And lower interest rates on debt leads to better returns, which boosts valuations over time.
+Lower interest rates mean that businesses can borrow more affordably to invest in their growth in the long run.
+And lower interest rates on debt lead to better returns, which boost valuations over time.

 Another factor is that once the additional money supply trickles into the economy, some of it ends up in the hands of investors who use it to buy stocks.
 This also boosts demand for stocks and raises the equity market’s valuation.
 Some of that money also ends up in the hands of consumers, who use it to (you guessed it) consume – which further boosts equity valuations.

-So while there is more inherent risk in equities, equities provide the greatest opportunity to take advantage of a dovish Fed IF you’re willing to be patient.
+So while there is a more inherent risk in equities, equities provide the most significant opportunity to take advantage of a dovish Fed IF you’re willing to be patient.